blackflux/object-rewrite/README.md

 ### Inject

 Takes object where keys are needles and values are functions.
-The result of the function is merged into every match for the needle.
+The result of the function is merged into the corresponding execution match.
 Both, the match and the function response, are expected to be objects.

 ### Include